InWorldz vs Second Life

 - InWorldz has attracted creators of the calibre of Luna Bliss and Craig Altman, and well … now me :) Without doubt, this is due in large part to InWorldz wish not to join an insecure hypergrid.
 Re content, I say this to every grid owner – You need top notch animation dudes on your grid to stand a chance of competing with Second Life.
 The presence of Craig Altman was the final deciding point for me to buy sims here; 5 May 2013 – I have since discovered some brilliant creators here who only produce for IW.
 And there are many, many good animators.
 I swear it’s easier to find good stuff – and help – than in SL.

-- Terraform lag, which I found problematic on SpotOn3D and ridiculous on SimHost, is virtually non existent here; maybe a tenth of a second at the worst of times;
+- Terraform lag, which I found problematic on SpotOn3D and ridiculous on SimHost, is virtually non existent here; maybe a tenth of a second at the worst of times;*7 Aug 2014 – This is often problematic now.

 - Another problem on past Open Simulator grids was sim edge stitching, i.e. terraforming the edges of two sims to make them appear as one contiguous land mass.
-This is seamless in InWorldz;
+This is seamless in InWorldz;*7 Aug 2014 - Sorry, no, I have to backtrack about what I said here.
+It used to good but something has changed in one of the code updates along the way.
+Sim edge stitching is pretty terrible.

 - Ban lines work fine for group, individual avatar etc;